Dividing investments and savings during divorce or dissolution

 Understanding the costs of cashing in investments

-Cashing in your investments may not be the best option, because you may have to pay tax and extra charges.
+Cashing in your investments might not be the best option, because you might have to pay tax and extra charges.

 - You don’t have to pay CGT when you’re selling your main home or stocks and shares ISAs.
 This is a complicated area so it’s probably well worth getting advice from an independent financial adviser or accountant.
 You will have to pay for their advice.

-- Depending on the investment you have, you may have to pay charges if you sell or cash it in early.
-Even if you don’t, you may lose out if you sell share-based investments when the stock market is at a low level.
+- Depending on the investment you have, you might have to pay charges if you sell or cash it in early.
+Even if you don’t, you might lose out if you sell share-based investments when the stock market is at a low level.

 Transferring or selling shares you own